sclavijosuero/wick-a11y/README.md

 ### v2.3.0

 - Adds accessibility analysis for WCAG 2.2 levels A, AA, and AAA.
-- Improves HTML report: modern layout, full keyboard navigation support, and WCAG 2.2 AAA compliance.
+- Improves HTML report: improved usability, full keyboard navigation support, and WCAG 2.2 AAA compliance, and better design.
 - Uses `data-cy`, `data-testid`, `data-test`, `data-qa`, and `data-test-id` selectors for accessibility violations when available.
 - Displays accessibility issues in the Cypress Runner UI with dashed outlines by default.